joyinning/joyinning.github.io/_posts/2022-11-29-Healthcare Price Prediction Model.md

 	2. **Decision Tree**
 		1. Building Decision Tree Model using all features except hypertension
 			- The sensitivity is 0.9714, which has been significantly improved compared with linear model.
 The accuracy rate is also higher than no information rate (90.84%).
-			- Considering that we put all features in the model, tried to simplify the model by turning numeric variables into categorical variables. <br>
+			- Considering that we put all features in the model, we tried to simplify the model by turning numeric variables into categorical variables. <br>
    <img width="300" alt="image" src="https://github.com/joyinning/joyinning.github.io/assets/123600666/0b5f5186-7017-477a-bf24-1102c6b872f9"> <br>

 		2. Building Decision Tree Model using all features that are converted to categorical.